 - any additional documentation requested by Transport for NSW during assessment of the application, such as a noise assessment report or environmental assessment report.

 How to apply

 - Check the eligibility requirements.

-- Follow the guidelines set out in the Aquatic Activity Operational Plan Template – PDF and create your own Operational Plan.
+- Follow the guidelines set out in the Aquatic Activity Operational Plan Template – DOC and create your own Operational Plan.